Understanding Your Award

 Borrowing student loans can seem confusing when you are not familiar with the terminology.
 Use our glossary of most commonly used terms within the financial lending industry to better understand the terms and conditions of your student loans.

 View Your Award

 Once St. Thomas University’s Office of Financial Aid receives the results of your FAFSA and you have submitted ALL required documents to process your file, an estimated Financial Aid Award notification will be sent to you.
-Your award may include Scholarships awarded to you by the School of Law as well as a Direct Unsubsidized Loan, Direct Graduate PLUS Loan and/or a Private Loan.
+Your award may include Scholarships awarded to you by the College of Law as well as a Direct Unsubsidized Loan, Direct Graduate PLUS Loan and/or a Private Loan.
 Keep in mind this is only an estimated award notice, final eligibility for loans will be determined by the U.S. Dept. of Education or your lender.
 By accepting a loan as part of your financial aid package, you incur a binding obligation to repay the loan in full, including interest and any applicable fees.
 It is essential when you plan your educational costs that you also plan for future repayment of any amounts borrowed.
 You can view your award online below (MyBobcat login required), and following the Financial Aid tab to Award Letter.